 Example

-Several events that occur at the same time.
+Several events that occur at the same time, also called “concurrent” events.

 Example

-Something that happens over and over again.
-In coding, loops are used to repeat instructions.
+Repeating events.
+In coding activities, loops are used in code to repeat instructions.

 Example